International Baccalaureate credits

 The units granted for IB exams are not counted toward the maximum number of credits required for declaration of a major or the maximum number of units a student may accumulate prior to graduation.
 Students who enter the UC with IB credit do not have to declare a major earlier than other students, nor are they required to graduate earlier.

 The University of California awards 8 qtr/5.3 sem units of credit for each of the following International Baccalaureate Individual Certificate subject Higher-Level exams with grades of 5, 6 or 7.

-All exams must be at the Higher Level (HL) and not category B.
+All exams must be at the Higher Level (HL).

 Duplication with college courses